plforacle/mysql-enterprise/setup/setup.md

     **ServerA** will be used to run the full Workshop on.
 You will:
     - Install MySQL Enterprise Edition 8.0.
     - Install a MySQL Shell as a command line interface for MySQL Enterprise Edition.
-    - Install a Sample Database - Employees
+    - Install the Sample Employees Database

 2. Sever Connections example: